Ma Junsheng

-Ma Junsheng (马军胜; born 15 August 1961) is a Chinese politician who it the current director of the State Post Bureau, in office since November 2006.
+Ma Junsheng (马军胜; born 15 August 1961) is a Chinese politician who was the director of the State Post Bureau from November 2006 to September 2022.

 He was a member of the 11th and 12th National Committee of the Chinese People's Political Consultative Conference.

 Biography

 Ma was born in Ningyang County, Shandong, on 15 August 1961, and graduated from Nanjing University of Posts and Telecommunications.
 He joined the Chinese Communist Party (CCP) in July 1991.
-He was assigned to the Ministry of Posts and Telecommunications in April 1996, In September 1998, he became deputy director of the State Post Bureau in September 1998, rising to director in November 2006.
+He was assigned to the Ministry of Posts and Telecommunications in April 1996.
+In September 1998, he became deputy director of the State Post Bureau in September 1998, rising to director in November 2006.